The Chalemie Summer School

 [engraving of dancers out of doors]

-From Sunday 30 June to Saturday 6 July 2024 Chalemie will hold its 24th Summer School in Early Music, Dance, Period Costume Making and Commedia.
+From Friday 4 – Thursday 10 July 2025 Chalemie will hold its 25th Summer School in Early Music, Dance, Period Costume Making and Commedia.
 Leading performers from the group will direct a series of workshops on 17th/18th century music, song, dance, commedia and costume making, with a particular emphasis on the English repertoire of this period.

-The course in 2024 will be held at Uppingham School, Uppingham, Oakham, Rutland.
-This is a beautiful old school right in the center of the historic market town of Uppingham.
+The course in 2025 will be held at Uppingham School, Uppingham, Oakham, Rutland.
+This is a beautiful old school right in the centre of the historic market town of Uppingham.

 The Chalemie Summer School is for everyone interested in performing music, song, dance or commedia, or any combination of these, together with period costume making.
 While its focus is on the 17th/18th centuries, it is not restricted to this period alone.